Virgin River Narrows Safety

 • Any deterioration in weather conditions

-• Build up of clouds or sounds of thunder
+• Buildup of clouds or sounds of thunder

 • Sudden changes in water clarity from clear to muddy

-• Increasing roar of water up canyon
+• Audible roar of water up-canyon

 Cyanobacteria and Water Sources

-Do Not Jump
+Do Not Jump!

 Hypothermia

-Hypothermia occurs when the body is cooled to dangerous levels.
-It is the number one killer of outdoor recreationists, even in summer, and it usually happens without the victim's awareness.
-It is a hazard in narrow canyons because immersion in water is the quickest route to body heat loss.
+Hypothermia usually happens without the victim's awareness.
+It is a greater hazard in narrow canyons, because immersion in water is the quickest way to cool the body.
 To prevent hypothermia, avoid cotton clothing (it provides no insulation when wet) and eat high-energy food before you are chilled.
-The signs of hypothermia include:
+Signs of hypothermia include:

 • Uncontrollable shivering